Trump to CIA: 'I am with you 1,000%'

 Trump made his remarks in the lobby of CIA headquarters, in front of a memorial wall that features 117 stars honoring those CIA officers who have been killed in the line of duty.

-"The wall behind me is very very special," Trump said.
+"The wall behind me is very, very special," Trump said.

 Trump's visit is seen as part of a bid to mend fences after he strained relations with intelligence officials by repeatedly casting doubt on their assessment that Russia had carried out cyberattacks during the campaign.
 He also suggested that the intelligence community was leaking information about the investigation to the press, taking to twitter to slam the agency's former director, John Brennan.

+At the CIA, Trump also spoke about his desire to "eradicate racial Islamic terrorism ... off the face of the earth.
+This is evil."

-Trump's off-the-cuff remarks at the CIA veered into political territory at times, something not typically seen in addresses to intelligence professionals and which drew a quick attack from Democrats.
+Trump's off-the-cuff remarks at the CIA veered into political territory at times, something not typically seen in addresses to intelligence professionals who pride themselves on being non-partisan and which drew a quick attack from Democrats.

 The president also repeatedly slammed the media, saying, "I have a running war with the media" and accusing news organizations of misrepresenting the size of the crowds at his inauguration speech on Friday.